johnamcruz/trading-buy-sell-apis/README.md

 4. **(Optional) Configure environment variables**

-   If the project uses environment variables (noted via `process.env` in code), create a `.env` file in the root directory and set any required keys.
+   The project uses environment variables, create a `.env` file in the root directory and set any required keys for the following: API_KEY, API_URL, and API_USER

 ---